What Is ‘Commission’ in Real Estate?

 Agents are local experts on market conditions and they use that expertise to help get their clients the most money from the sale of their home.

-The CMA will help guide sellers on how to price their property on the market accurately.
+The CMA will help guide sellers on the accurate pricing of their property on the market.

 A properly priced property can impact both the days on the market and the ultimate sale price.